STAT540-UBC-2022/individual-report-eamutaigwe/individual_report.md

 + Our ability to meet regularly via Zoom throughout the project made our schedule easy.
 However, Slack messaging didn't work well as queries that needed immediate responses were sometimes delayed.
 + The most challenging part of our analysis was solving the issue of missing data.
-Apart from samples with all metadata missing, other incomplete samples data had only gender missing.
+Apart from samples with all metadata missing, other incomplete samples had only gender missing.
 So, we agreed to remove samples with all metadata missing and impute data for samples with only one metadata missing- gender.
 We spent sleepless nights looking for a solution until Aditi eventually succeeded.
 That was the most rewarding moment!

 ## How did you find having members of different backgrounds for a scientific project?

 Having members with different backgrounds enabled us to work as a team to tackle challenges.
 It was helpful to have people studying bioinformatics in our group as they helped with the imputation problem.
-Dollina played a significant part in machine learning.
+Dollina played a significant role in machine learning.
 She also helped me to understand a bit about machine learning.

 ## What have you learned from this group project?